 Player milestones (50 / 100 / 150 games) are acknowledged by running through a pre-game banner.
-The banner is shared with South Melbourne JFC, kept at Murphy Reserve and parents may be asked to assist transport.
+Parents and players make their own banner.
+Information re milestone banners can be found here.

 Singing of club songs must not occur on the ground, and shall only take place in the clubrooms (or away from the ground if no clubrooms provided).

 Team managers and coaches from each team shall provide a summary of how they’ll manage player positions and rotations to executive committee for endorsement and to families for signature of acceptance.

 1. All players of the team shall have right of first selection for finals games subject to playing the minimum 4 games of the home and away season.

 2. Players that have assisted the team during the year shall also have the ability to play in the finals if the team player numbers are less than 21.

 3. Assisting players shall be selected based upon the number of games they have participated in during the home and away season.

 4. No assisting player shall play more game time than a team player.

 5. All players in a finals game shall play a minimum 1/2 of a finals game.